ljakab/CheatSheet/fedora.md

 Enable OpenSSH server
 ---------------------

-The OpenSSH server is installed, but not enabled by default.
+The OpenSSH server (openssh-server) is installed, but not enabled by default.
 To start on boot:

     systemctl enable sshd.service
     systemctl start sshd.service